The planar Tur\'an number of the seven-cycle: Introduction and Main Results

-We use Theorem \ref{pt} in order to establish our desired result, which gives the desired bound of $\frac{18}{7}n - \frac{48}{7}$ for all $C_7$-free planar graphs with at least $60$ vertices. \begin{theorem} Let $G$ be a $C_7$-free planar graph on $n$ ($n\geq 60$) vertices.
-Then \end{theorem} \begin{corollary} Let $G$ be a $C_7$-free planar graph on $n$ vertices such that $G$ contains no maximal $2$-connected subgraph of more than $7$ vertices.
-Then \end{corollary} This corollary follows from the proof of Theorem \ref{mt}. \begin{corollary} Let $G$ be a $K_4,C_7$-free planar graph on $n$ ($n\geq 60$) vertices.
-Then \end{corollary} We show that, for large graphs, Corollary \ref{kc} is tight: \begin{theorem} For every $n\geq 110,n\cong 26\mod 42$,there exists a $K_4,C_7$-free planar graph $G$ with $e(G)=\frac{18}{7}n - \frac{48}{7}.$ \end{theorem} \begin{corollary} For every $n\geq 110,n\cong 26\mod 42$,there exists a $C_7$-free planar graph $G$ with $e(G)=\frac{18}{7}n - \frac{48}{7}.$ \end{corollary}
+We then use Theorem \ref{pt} in order to establish our desired result, which gives the upper bound of $\frac{18}{7}n - \frac{48}{7}$ for all $C_7$-free plane graphs with at least $60$ vertices. \begin{theorem} Let $G$ be a $C_7$-free plane graph on $n$ ($n\geq 60$) vertices.
+Then \end{theorem} \begin{corollary} Let $G$ be a $C_7$-free plane graph on $n$ vertices such that $G$ contains no maximal $2$-connected subgraph of more than $7$ vertices.
+Then \end{corollary} This corollary follows from the proof of Theorem \ref{mt}. \begin{corollary} Let $G$ be a $K_4,C_7$-free plane graph on $n$ ($n\geq 60$) vertices.
+Then \end{corollary} We show that, for infinitely many large graphs, Corollary \ref{kc}, and therefore Theorem \ref{mt}, is tight: \begin{theorem} For every $n\geq 110, n\cong 26\pmod{42}$, there exists a $K_4,C_7$-free plane graph $G$ with $e(G)=\frac{18}{7}n - \frac{48}{7}.$ \end{theorem} \begin{corollary} For every $n\geq 110,n\cong 26\pmod{42}$, there exists a $C_7$-free plane graph $G$ with $e(G)=\frac{18}{7}n - \frac{48}{7}.$ \end{corollary}